xmindltd/xmind-sdk-js/docs/en.md

 ###### Marker.groups() => Array\<groupName\>

-* List available group names.
+* List available group names

 ###### Marker.names(groupName) => Array\<name\>

-* Get the flag names by `groupName`.
+* Get the flag names by `groupName`

 ## Zipper

-The module of `Zipper` only works under backend.
+The module of `Zipper` only works under backend

 > [!See `Dumper` in browser environment](#dumper)